 The goal of a VUL policy is to grow cash value that can be taken out and used for various life events, such as paying off a mortgage, covering medical expenses or traveling the world.

-And if you die prematurely or don’t use all of your cash value, your insurer will still pay a death benefit to your beneficiaries.
+And if you die prematurely or don’t use all of your cash value, your insurer still pays a death benefit to your beneficiaries.

-A variable universal life insurance policy could be a good fit for someone with prior investment experience.
+Variable universal life insurance may only be advisable for certain people.
+For example, a VUL policy might be a good fit for someone with prior investment experience.
 It might also suit wealthy individuals with complex financial needs, such as estate planning.

 Pros and cons of variable universal life insurance